 One common nutrient that is found across all seaweed is dietary fiber.
 Seaweed is an excellent source of fiber, which is known to promote gut health.
 The fibre found in seaweed can greatly help in digestion and can support/help in weight loss.
 This fiber can help feed the gut's bacteria.
 Intestinal bacteria break fiber into compounds that improve gut health and the health of the immune system.

 Additionally, particular sugars found in seaweed called sulfated polysaccharides have been shown to increase the growth of “good” gut bacteria.
 These polysaccharides can also increase the production of short-chain fatty acids (SCFA), which provide support and nourishment to the cells lining your gut.
-And, depending upon the type of seaweed you select, you will get certain nutrients like Omega 3s and various antioxidant.
+And, depending upon the type of seaweed you select, you will get certain nutrients like Omega 3s and various antioxidants.

 Bust the Bloat - Eating seaweed can have a diuretic effect, reducing the amount of water in your body.